Language in the Flow of Time: Time-Series-Paired Texts Weaved into a Unified Temporal Narrative: Chronological Textual Resonance (CTR)

 \textbf{Why may CTR happen?} We present three key reasons for the observed alignment in periodicity between time series and their paired texts: (i) \textbf{Shared External Drivers}: Both the time series and their paired texts are often influenced by common external factors, such as seasonal changes, recurring events, or societal and economic cycles.
-These shared drivers naturally induce periodicity in both the numerical time series and the accompanying texts. (ii) \textbf{Influence of Time Series on Texts}: Paired texts often serve as contextual reflections of the underlying time series, adapting and evolving in response to numerical trends.
-For instance, news articles or government reports accompanying economic indicators are frequently updated in response to the numerical trends, leading to a periodic alignment between the two modalities. (iii) \textbf{Texts Contain Additional Variables with Aligned Periodicity}: Paired texts often include additional variables that are closely related to the original time series.
-For example, if the time series represents economic data such as GDP, the accompanying texts may reference related variables like stock market indices or inflation rates.
-These related variables often exhibit periodicity patterns aligned with the time series and affect the periodicity of the paired texts, but are not included in the time series data.
+These shared drivers naturally induce periodicity in both modalities. (ii) \textbf{Influence of Time Series on Texts}: Paired texts often serve as contextual reflections of the underlying time series, adapting and evolving in response to numerical trends.
+For instance, news articles or government reports accompanying economic indicators are frequently updated in response to the numerical trends. (iii) \textbf{Texts Contain Additional Variables with Aligned Periodicity}: Paired texts often include additional variables that are closely related to the time series.
+For example, if the time series represents economic GDP data, the accompanying texts may reference related variables such as stock market indices or inflation rates.
+These related variables often exhibit periodicity patterns aligned with the time series and affect the periodicity of the paired texts.

 \textbf{Quantifying CTR level.} Of course we cannot expect every time series with paired texts at each timestamp to exhibit periodicity similarity.
 In some cases, texts aligned with timestamps may not provide meaningful or complementary information, for example, daily lottery winning numbers.
 To this end, we propose a new metric for CTR, TT-Wasserstein, defined as the Wasserstein distance between the normalized spectra of time series and texts.
-Formally, based on Wasserstein distance $W(P, Q)$ \cite{kantorovich1960mathematical}, for time series with paired texts dataset $\mathcal{D} = \{\bm{X}, \bm{S}\}$, after computing normalized frequencies and amplitudes $\tilde{f}_{\text{texts}}, \tilde{f}_{\text{ts}}, \tilde{a}_{\text{texts}}, \tilde{a}_{\text{ts}}$,
+Formally, based on Wasserstein distance $W(P, Q)$ \citep{kantorovich1960mathematical}, for time series with paired texts dataset $\mathcal{D} = \{\bm{X}, \bm{S}\}$, after computing normalized frequencies and amplitudes $\tilde{f}_{\text{texts}}, \tilde{f}_{\text{ts}}, \tilde{a}_{\text{texts}}, \tilde{a}_{\text{ts}}$,